Sunny in London

 Photo Tips: #1 Natural Lighting

-When it comes to shooting a vlog or Periscope at home, I rely on a Continuous Soft Box Lighting Kit.
+When it comes to shooting a vlog at home, I rely on a Continuous Soft Box Lighting Kit.
 However, that type of lighting isn’t mandatory to take a great picture inside during the day.

 Emily, the brilliant instructor of the photography course, proved this to me.